kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

-# Use an IDE, dbx and Databricks Repos to develop a Kedro project
+# Use Databricks Connect to develop a Kedro project

-This guide demonstrates a workflow for developing Kedro projects on Databricks using your local environment for development, then using dbx and Databricks Repos to sync code for testing on Databricks.
+This guide demonstrates a workflow for developing Kedro projects on Databricks using your local environment for development, then using Databricks Connect testing on Databricks.

 By working in your local environment, you can take advantage of features within an IDE that are not available on Databricks notebooks: